Integrally Hilbertian rings and the polynomial Schinzel hypothesis: Proof of Theorem

 \subsubsection{End of proof of Proposition \ref{lem:schcases}}

-The three cases of Main Lemma \ref{lem:main} are cases (1), (2) and (3) below.
-Lemma \ref{lem:chinremthe} ensures the nonvanishing approximation property for each $\mathcal{P}'$ as chosen below in all cases.
-We are left with checking the support finiteness property.
-1mm
+The three cases of Lemma \ref{lem:main} are cases (1),(2),(3) below.
+Lemma \ref{lem:chinremthe} ensures the nonvanishing approximation property for the \hbox{(equivalent to ${\mathcal P}$)} primal\-ity type $\mathcal{P}'$ as chosen below in each case.
+It remains to check the \hbox{support finiteness property.} 1mm